ALASdoo/alasdoo_com_v2/content/english/career/automated-quality-assurance-qa-engineer.md

 - Experience with SQL programming and database technologies
 - Knowledge of Behavior Driven Testing methodologies like Cucumber
 - Bachelor’s degree in computer science or related field
+- Knowledge of web accessibility requirements and testing tools

 ---